Bitcoin Tutorial for Starters -How to Trade Bitcoin?

 Other Countries

-□ European Union: The European Union allows the use of Bitcoins but released also a statement discouraging the European financial institutions to use cryptocurrencies.
+□ European Union: The European Union allows the use of Bitcoin but released also a statement discouraging European financial institutions from using cryptocurrencies.

 □ United States: Bitcoin is generally accepted in the US but some US states are friendlier towards the use of Bitcoin (like California) than others.